webmandesign/demo-content/polyclinic/widgets/readme.md

 ## One-click installation

 **Polyclinic** theme supports one-click demo content installation via your WordPress dashboard.
-Once you have installed and activated demo content required plugins as listed above, refer to [theme documentation](https://www.webmandesign.eu/manual/polyclinic/#demo-content) for information on how to run the one-click demo installation process. *You do not need to download and install the files from this repository in that case!*
+It will import all the demo widgets automatically.
+For more info on one-click demo installation please read [theme documentation](https://www.webmandesign.eu/manual/polyclinic/#demo-content). *You do not need to download and install the files from this repository in that case!*

 ## Before you install